ipabitrasaikia1/mini-youtube/README.md

+# Mini-Youtube
-# Youtube like webapp with minimal features using Google APIs
+Youtube like webapp with minimal features using Google APIs

  - Created YouTube-inspired web app with top Indian videos on homepage.
  - Designed nested comment section for engaging discussions using mock data.